xerzo/telefication/README.txt

 Do you want receive notification from your wordpress in your telegram? or get a notification for new orders from Woocommerce?
 This plugin is for you.

 Telefication send Wordpress email as a notification to your Telegram through a bot.
 This plugin use [Telefication](https://telefication.ir) service to send notifications to Telegram.
+Since version 1.3.0 you can use your own Telegram bot to get notifications directly.

 Feature List: